Cross-campus CS Students

 Process for becoming a CS Major at HMC

-The selection of students who will be able to major in CS or one of the joint majors supported by HMC CS depends primarily on a lottery for seats in CS 5 and CS 60.
-To participate in either lottery, students must submit a PERM request for the course by the end of their preregistration time.
+The selection of students who will be eligble to major in CS or one of the joint majors supported by HMC CS depends on completing CS 5 and CS 60 within a prescribed timeline.
+When demand exceeds the number of available seats, access to CS 5 and CS 60 is determined by a lottery.
+To participate in either lottery, students must submit a PERM request for the course by the start of their preregistration time.

 - Students must take CS 5 in their second semester and CS 60 in their third semester in college.